Alabama Hills: Astronomy

 The Alabama Hills feature exceptional skies for Central California.
-It is Bortle class 2 or "average dark sky" site; this low level of light pollution meets or exceeds conditions in many of other popular nearby areas for amateur astronomy, such as Joshua Tree National Park (Bortle class 2–4).
+It is Bortle class 2 or "average dark sky" site; this low level of light pollution meets or exceeds conditions in many other popular nearby areas for amateur astronomy, such as Joshua Tree National Park (Bortle class 2–4).
 On a clear night with no moon, a visitor with good, dark-adapted vision may see the Andromeda and Triangulum galaxies with the unaided eye; the central Milky Way appears highly structured under these conditions.